 Beyond being sold in boxes, Just Born also marketed Hot Tamales to the vending trade.
-Here’s a super-cool vending machine insert card for the brand: [Note: I don't have one of these in my own collection.
-This image comes courtesy of the Just Born archives.]
+Here’s a super-cool vending machine insert card for the brand [Note: You can read all about Just Born's vending machine insert cards here.]:

 Something that I consider a “sort-of” spin-off of Hot Tamales was introduced in 1979 in the form of Just Born’s Cinnamon Apple – seen in this trade ad [Note: I first wrote about my discovery of these last year.]